kubescape/kubescape/README.md

 <img src="docs/summary.png">

+### Click [👍](https://github.com/armosec/kubescape/stargazers) if you want us to continue to develop and improve Kubescape 😀

 # Being part of the team

 We invite you to our team!
 We are excited about this project and want to return the love we get.